Four Easy Meals for Kids

-Looking for a wintery indulgence but still have hungry mouths to feed?
-We've compiled our four favourite winter recipes that your kids will love... and you will too!
+Looking for a yummy indulgence but still have hungry mouths to feed?
+We've compiled our four favourite recipes that your kids will love... and you will too!

 1. Baked Salmon Cakes: We all love salmon and we all love cake, but baked salmon cakes takes things to a new level!
 Here's how to make it: